The listing of specific “successes” are not boasts seeking “atta-boys”. Nor are the declarations of losses, excuses

-So, I summarized and synthesized all my friend’s experiences and insights and distilled them into this web-site blog.
-Perhaps, in the quiet stillness of the night, when the mind rests and the heart opens, some of the website's blog posts of my friend’s messages may assuage anxiety, or point to the “True North” of the heart and soul.
+So, I, P. Julian Malison, summarized and synthesized all my friend’s experiences and insights and distilled them into this website.
+Perhaps, in the quiet stillness of the night, when the mind rests and the heart opens, some of the website's blog posts of my friend’s experiences may assuage anxiety, and point to the “True North” of the heart and soul.